Rethinking Clustering for Robustness: Experiments

 \section{Experiments}

 In this section, we conduct several experiments on synthetic and real datasets to validate the idea behind ClusTR.
-Specifically, we study (a) the effect of \textit{warm start} on convergence speed and robustness, (b) how ClusTR-trained DNNs compare to adversarially-trained counterparts, and (c) how ClusTR can be equipped with a quick version of adversarial training to further enhance robustness.
+Specifically, we study (a) the effect of a \textit{warm start} on convergence speed and robustness, (b) how ClusTR-trained DNNs compare to their adversarially-trained counterparts, and (c) how ClusTR can be equipped with a quick version of adversarial training to further enhance robustness.

-\subsection{Effect of \textit{warm start} Initialization in ClusTR}
+\subsection{Effect of Warm Start Initialization in ClusTR}

 \textbf{Convergence.} We assess the training convergence and the overall test accuracy performance for our proposed ClusTR-training of ResNet18 on CIFAR10 and SVHN.
-In CIFAR10, we observe that training without warm start (\ie \textit{Magnet Loss} only) requires 106 minutes to fully train, while introducing the warm start reduces the required training time to 83 minutes on a GTX 1080Ti GPU.
+In CIFAR10, we observe that training without warm start (\ie \textit{Magnet Loss} only) requires 106 minutes to fully train, while introducing the warm start reduces the required training time to 83 minutes.

-\textbf{Robustness.} We study the effect of the warm start initialization on robustness by conducting controlled synthetic experiments and computing exact robustness radii.
+\textbf{Robustness.} We study the effect of the warm start initialization on robustness by conducting controlled synthetic experiments and computing \textit{exact} robustness radii by computing a tight estimate of the Lipschitz constant.
 We train a 3-layered neural network with 20 hidden units on the synthetic binary classification datasets depicted in Figures \ref{fig:synthetic}(a) and (c).
 On both datasets, we train (1) \textit{Magnet Loss} with random initialization and (2) ClusTR.
 For simplicity, each class is represented with a single cluster, \ie $K=1$.
 Upon convergence, both models achieve $99\%$ accuracy.
-Given model predictions, we compute the robustness radius for each instance and report certified accuracy under varying radius $r$ in Figures \ref{fig:synthetic}(b) and (d).
+Given model predictions, we compute the robustness radius for each instance and report certified accuracy under various radii $r$ in Figures \ref{fig:synthetic}(b) and (d).
 This is in line with common practice in the network certification literature \cite{randomized_smoothing}.
-Note that certified accuracy at radius $r$ is defined as the percentage of instances that are both correctly classified and have a robustness radius larger than $r$, as given by Theorem \ref{theo:delta_bound}.
+Note that certified accuracy at radius $r$ is defined as the percentage of instances that are both correctly classified and have a robustness radius larger than $r$, as given by Proposition \ref{theo:delta_bound}.
 We find that the ClusTR-trained DNNs, while accurate, also enjoy a larger robustness radius than DNNs trained with \textit{Magnet Loss} without the warm start.